atoma-network/atoma-node/README.md

 ## Spawn an Atoma Node

+### Install the Sui client locally

+The first step in setting up an Atoma node is installing the Sui client locally.
+Please refer to the [Sui installation guide](https://docs.sui.io/build/install) for more information.

+Once you have the Sui client installed, locally, you need to connect to a Sui RPC node to be able to interact with the Sui blockchain and therefore the Atoma smart contract.
+Please refer to the [Connect to a Sui Network guide](https://docs.sui.io/guides/developer/getting-started/connect) for more information.

+You then need to create a wallet and fund it with some testnet SUI.
+Please refer to the [Sui wallet guide](https://docs.sui.io/guides/developer/getting-started/get-address) for more information.
+If you are plan to run the Atoma node on Sui's testnet, you can request testnet SUI tokens by following the docs [Sui ](https://docs.sui.io/guides/developer/getting-started/get-coins).

 ### Docker Deployment

 #### Prerequisites
 - Docker and Docker Compose installed
 - NVIDIA Container Toolkit installed (for GPU support)